The flags representing the nationalities of UNC Kenan-Flagler students have greeted everyone entering the McColl Building for many years.

 Strickland joined the Undergraduate Business Program (UBP) board of diversity and inclusion his sophomore year, eager to work with chair Diamonde Henderson (BSBA ’19).
 During his junior year, he initiated the process that resulted in the LGBTQ+ Pride flag – along with a whole new group of flags – hanging at the School to better reflect the full diversity of the UNC Kenan-Flagler community.

 Because Strickland and Henderson put into practice what they believe – the importance of community and teamwork at UNC Kenan-Flagler – they involved MBA and MAC students in the initiative, as well as faculty and staff.
-When they submitted their flag proposal to the School’s leadership, it was signed by Strickland, now co-president of Pride@KFBS, and, Henderson along with Reinaldo Caravellas (MBA ’19), president of the MBA Pride Club, and Aditya Royyuru (MAC ’19), co-chair of the Master of Accounting diversity and inclusion board.
+When they submitted their flag proposal to the School’s leadership, it was signed by Henderson; Strickland, co-president of Pride@KFBS; Reinaldo Caravellas (MBA ’19), president of the MBA Pride Club; and Aditya Royyuru (MAC ’19), co-chair of the Master of Accounting diversity and inclusion board.

 The students received tremendous support from the School, particularly from faculty members Elizabeth Dickinson, Allison Schlobohm and Larry Chavis, and Anna Millar, assistant dean of the Undergraduate Business Program.
 They worked together to identify some of the affinity groups that members of the community identify with.

 Now flags recognizing them hang in Loudermilk Lobby in front of Koury Auditorium:

 “The collaboration and eagerness that went into the hanging of the flags speaks to our community; the continued effort towards inclusion and bold leadership is what allows our school to thrive – and this long-term outlook is what I believe will maintain our School’s reputation as a top business school,” says Strickland.